Nathanael-Mariaule/Belgium-immo-price-prediction/README.md

 Jupyter notebook with the hyperparameters tuning of the xgboost model
 ### model_loading.ipynb
 Example of use of our model
+### presentation.pdf
+short presentation of the working process and results
 ### preprocessor.pkl
 pipeline object from sklearn.
 Trained on our dataset
 ### model.json